budak7273/SatisfactorySaveEditor/README.md

 * I'm trying to use the `Unlock all research cheat`, but it isn't working!

 Some people have encountered issues if they don't complete HUB tier 0 before running this cheat.
 Try that, and contact us if the issue continues.

+* I placed some buildings unlocked with the research cheat and my game crashed!

+As of 4/10/2019, some unreleased tier 7 and tier 8 structures such as the Nuclear Power Plant will cause the game to crash if they are built.
+This is completely unrelated to the save editor, and an issue (or intentional change by the developers) with the game itself.